Bharath-Anr/Zyra-AI-Smart-Mirror/README.md

 ## ⚠️ Notes

 * API keys are required for full functionality
-* Works best with clear full-body or upper-body images
+* Works best with clear images
 * Designed for experimentation and research purposes

 ---